dfelinto/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

 .. _bpy.types.FCurve.array_index:

 RNA Array Index
-   Index to the specific property affected by the F-curve if applicable.
+   Index to the specific property affected by the F-Curve if applicable.

 .. _bpy.types.FCurve.color_mode:

 Display Color
-   The method used to determine the color of the F-curve shown in the Graph editor.
+   The method used to determine the color of the F-Curve shown in the Graph editor.

    :Auto Rainbow:
-      Increment the hue of the F-curve color based on the channel index.
+      Increment the hue of the F-Curve color based on the channel index.
    :Auto XYZ to RGB:
       For property sets like location XYZ, automatically set the set of colors to red, green, blue.
    :User Defined:
-      Define a custom color for the active F-curve.
+      Define a custom color for the active F-Curve.

 .. _bpy.types.FCurve.auto_smoothing: